postcss/postcss-100vh-fix/README.md

 ## Usage

-**Step 1:** Check you project for existed PostCSS config: `postcss.config.js` in the project root, `"postcss"` section in `package.json` or `postcss` in bundle config.
+**Step 1:** Check your project for existing PostCSS config: `postcss.config.js` in the project root, `"postcss"` section in `package.json` or `postcss` in bundle config.

-If you do not use PostCSS, add it according to [official docs] and set this plugin in settings.
+If you do not use PostCSS, add it according to [official docs](https://github.com/postcss/postcss/tree/master/docs) and set this plugin in settings.

 **Step 2:** Add the plugin to plugins list: